 How and when will I receive my results?

-Test results may take up to five days to get back.
+Test results will normally be provided within 48 hours.
 For more information, see our About Test Results page.

 How can I contact the testing site?

 At this time, each testing site is facilitating thousands of appointments every day and cannot respond to direct inquiries.
 All appointments must be made online.
 No changes can be made to appointments; to change location or time, a new appointment will be required.